IRS Offer to Compromise

-What is an IRS Offer in Compromise?
+What is an IRS Offer to Compromise?

 If you qualify for this IRS settlement offer, much of your tax debt can be cleared.
 In 2017 alone, the IRS accepted nearly 25,000 offers which resulted in around $256 million in tax relief.

 Our approach is educational and conversational with keen attention to the different challenges you’re facing with your tax debt problems.
-You shouldn’t need a law degree in order to understand what the IRS is doing to you and how to fix it.

-Qualifications for an Offer in Compromise
+Qualifications for an Offer to Compromise

 - Your overall ability to pay your taxes